Premise Stress Test — NuRenN Clarity Tools

 Carter G. Woodson — The Mis-Education of the Negro

-On how ideological conditioning operates within education to produce self-defeating beliefs in colonized people.
-Essential context for the Erasure Detection layer of the PST.
+On how ideological conditioning operates within education to produce self-defeating beliefs.
+Essential context for understanding how premises get absorbed and mistaken for truth.

 Frantz Fanon — Black Skin, White Masks